-Creating a wedding-day timeline can seem like a daunting task, especially if you've never seen one before.
-Chances are you've probably attended many weddings without giving a second thought to how long each aspect lasted (well, unless you were positively melting in the heat during an outdoor ceremony where every. minute. lasted. forever.).
+Creating a master timeline for your big day can seem like a daunting task, especially if you've never seen one before.
+Chances are you've probably attended many weddings without giving a second thought to how long the pre-wedding events lasted (well, unless you were positively melting in the heat waiting for an outdoor ceremony to start where every. minute. lasted. forever).

 To shed some light on how to keep your big day moving without feeling rushed or ending up with large gaps chunks of time where no one knows what's going on, here are some sample timelines for you to use as a starting point.
 Keep in mind that these timelines are a guideline and you'll likely have to adjust times accordingly to what works best for you.

 This first sample below is a timeline for a 4 p.m. ceremony, where both the ceremony and reception are held in the same venue.
 (If your reception is in another venue, you'll have to, of course, build in some time for guests to travel to the reception site.)
 This secular ceremony timeline is one of the most common formats today; it also assumes that you and your groom have decided to have your "first look" before the ceremony so that you can take portraits before the ceremony and enjoy cocktail hour with your guests.
 (Stay tuned for an ideal cocktail-hour and reception timeline!)